thenderson55/two-day-mvp/README.md

 ## Two-day MVP

 This was created over two-days while as a student at Code Chrysalis, Tokyo, Japan.
-The assigment was to create an MVP using at least one new tech feature.  🇯🇵  🏯 🗼
+The assignment was to create an MVP using at least one new tech feature.  🇯🇵  🏯 🗼

 ## Tokyo Monthly